MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/CurrentInsider.md

 **	Run the command “bcdedit /store M:\EFI\Microsoft\boot\bcd /set {default} debug yes” **	Unmount the SD card.
 **	You should now be able to connect the debugger as usual
 * Node.js and Python cannot be used in UWP apps.
 Older samples in these languages may no longer function correctly.
 Microsoft is considering alternatives for a future release.
-* Cortana SDK will not respond to "Hey Cortana" on MinnowBoard Max/Turbot 64, Qualcomm DragonBoard.
+* Cortana SDK will not respond to "Hey Cortana" on MBM 64, QDB.
 * CortanaSDK will not return web search results.
 * Error installing Smart Display app.
 * MiraCast cannot connect to dongle (QDB -> Dongle).
+* DMDashboard throws an exception trying to read device info after Azure enrollment.
+* OpenSSH is not working correctly with IoTCore.
+* Gears don't spin in UWF and on OS updates.

 ## IoT Core general known issues and work arounds